MZandtheRaspberryPi/im_practical_programming/README.md

 ## Big Projects

 ### all_seeing_drone
 A project to introduce autonomous movement and face-following for a robolink CoDrone.
+I used the CoDrone API which lets you command roll, pitch, yaw, and throttle, but built a lot of functionality on top of that to do tracking, and in some cases rewrote bits of the CoDrone API to work with my needs.
 See the README [here](https://github.com/MZandtheRaspberryPi/all_seeing_drone).

 ![Demo of Autonomous Drone](drone.gif)
 Bottom left: processed drone video with debug information